 .jpg)

-Suggestion for the first part of your day: Unveiling Belém's Maritime Marvels
+Suggestion for the day: Unveiling Belém's Maritime Marvels

 Head to Belém, a UNESCO site showcasing Portugal's maritime past.
 See the iconic Torre de Belém and Mosteiro dos Jerónimos, and savor Pastéis de Belém, a delicious custard tart.